top of page

 Renovation Tips 101: The Importance of Ventilating Your Carpentry Fixtures After Renovation

 When you install new built-in wardrobes and fancy kitchen cabinets, they often come with an unwanted guest: formaldehyde.
-This chemical, commonly found in new wood products, can cause significant indoor air quality issues.
+Commonly found in new wood products, this chemical can cause significant indoor air quality issues.

 Formaldehyde is used in the production of many wood-based products, including plywood, particleboard, and fiberboard, which are common materials for furniture and cabinetry.
 While it is an effective adhesive, formaldehyde can off-gas, or release into the air, for months or even years after installation.
 Prolonged exposure to formaldehyde can cause respiratory issues, eye irritation, and has been classified as a carcinogen.